 We evaluated VPNs based on factors related to function, security and price.
 To determine the best VPNs to use for travel, we expected providers to offer service that is affordable and able to be used from multiple locations (including VPN for Europe) on iOS, Windows and Android devices.
 We also evaluated expert opinions, security reputation, number of servers used, available speeds and customer reviews.

-Best VPN for travelling for overall security: ExpressVPN
+Best VPN for traveling for overall security: ExpressVPN

 What are the limitations of virtual private networks?